Consent: What it is and why it’s important

 Why is consent so important?

-Without consent, sexual activity is considered to be sexual violence.
+Without consent, sexual activity is sexual violence.
 Sexual violence can be:

-- Sexual assault: any unwanted sexual act done by one person to another, including unwanted touching of a sexual nature such as kissing, fondling, oral sex or intercourse.
+- Sexual assault: sexual assault is any unwanted sexual act done by one person to another, including unwanted contact of a sexual nature such as kissing, touching, oral sex, vaginal sex, anal sex, etc.

-- Sexual harassment: any unwanted verbal or physical conduct of a sexual nature.
+- Sexual harassment: sexual harassment is any unwanted verbal or physical conduct of a sexual nature from one person to another.

 How do I know if it’s sexual violence?

-- a person doesn’t get or give enthusiastic consent prior to engaging in sexual activity (e.g. you don’t ask and obtain clear permission before you attempt penetrative sex)
+- you don’t ask and obtain clear permission before you attempt to have sex

-- the sexual activity is with someone in a position of trust or authority like a teacher, coach, employer, etc. (e.g. your coach insists that you give him a back rub after the other players leave the locker room)
+- your coach insists you give them a massage after the other players leave the locker room

 What can I do to prevent sexual violence?